Tushar-coader/ESP32-NetEater/README.md

 - **Do not use this project to target third-party websites or networks without permission.**
 - The creator of this project **assumes no responsibility** for misuse or any consequences arising from improper use.
 - Excessive network usage may trigger rate limits or temporary blocks by service providers.
 - Ensure continuous power supply if running 24/7.
+- Running the ESP32 continuously may cause it to overheat.

 ---